sscholbe/heli-predict/README.md

 ![trajectory](https://user-images.githubusercontent.com/79590619/173610035-ddc35520-0058-4c15-a5ff-2a83794ec95c.png)

-### Linear extrapolation

 While the bullet ballistics can be well predicted, the helicopter trajectory cannot.
 The standard approach is to do linear extrapolation to predict the future location of such vehicles.
 That means we take the direction or velocity at the current frame to add it to the current position.
+For example, if we, at the current time, drive north with a speed of 60 km/h, we will likely have moved 1 km north in the next minute (although we could have braked, turned, etc.).

 ![linear_extrapolation](https://user-images.githubusercontent.com/79590619/173618459-82ad9475-f0f7-49c4-ab80-71c232e91c5b.png)